Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/browserSample/README.md

 4. Navigate to the web page by visiting http://localhost:8080 in a browser.

+## Troubleshooting

+### Authentication error: AADSTS50011

+If you receive error `AADSTS50011` with the message `The reply URL specified in the request does not match the reply URLs configured for the application`, make sure that you're accessing the sample using `localhost` and not an IP address (e.g. 127.0.0.1).

 ## Next Steps

 Take a look at our [API Documentation][apiref] for more information about the APIs that are available in the clients.